GhubGateway/CCR_Ghub_Demo/README.md

 # CCR/Ghub Jupyter Notebook Demo

-This Jupyter Notebook provides a demonstration and scripts for executing jobs in parallel on the University at Buffalo (UB)'s Center For Computational Research (CCR)'s high performance compute cluster, UB-HPC.
+This Jupyter Notebook provides a demonstration and template scripts for executing up to nineteen jobs in parallel on the University at Buffalo (UB)'s Center For Computational Research (CCR)'s high performance compute cluster, UB-HPC.

 On [CCR](https://www.buffalo.edu/ccr.html), sbatch and Slurm commands are used to execute the parallel jobs.

 On [Ghub](https://theghub.org), the Pegasus Workflow Management System (WMS) is used to execute the parallel jobs.
+Launch the Ghub [Pegasus WMS Workflows Tutorial and Templates](https://theghub.org/tools/ghubex1) tool, GitHub Repository, [Ghub_Pegasus_WMS_Tutorial_and_Templates](https://github.com/GhubGateway/Ghub_Pegasus_WMS_Tutorial_and_Templates), to learn more about running Pegasus WMS workflows on Ghub.

 ## How to use this notebook: